Reflective teaching is a process where teachers reflect on their own teaching practices and learn from their own experiences.

 For example, in my teaching diary, I will often take notes about how I reacted to certain events.
 I’ll note my reaction as well as things I did well, ways I effectively self-regulated, and things I did poorly.
 If I’m taking notes on an answer to a student’s question, I might note that something I did well was “give a clear answer” but an area for improvement might be “I failed to follow-up later in the day to check my student’s comprehension”.

-Incidentally, teaching diaries can be extremely useful for performance reviews.
+Incidentally, teaching diaries can be extremely useful for self-performance reviews.
 Bring your teaching diary into the performance review and go over it with your line manager.
 They will be super impressed with your reflective practice!

 5. Receiving Student Evaluations